danperks/Malduino-Scripts/README.md

 # Malduino Scripts

- A collection of (mainly stupid) scripts I have created for my Malduno Lite.
+This is a collection of the usually pointless or boarderline stupid Malduino scripts I have messed about with.
+Below is some sort of an index of these:

+1 - AnnoyingGoose - Link to be added